-- one member of staff should be present for every 16 students on a trip. - a minimum of two members of staff should accompany a Category 1 visit, rising to three for Category 3 and 4 visits. - mixed groups of students should be accompanied by male and female members of staff.
-For Category 2 visits, if a member of the opposite sex is available at the visit venue then there is no specific requirement to have both male and female members of staff accompanying the visit.
+one member of staff should be present for every 16 students on a trip.

-• visits that involve adventurous/high risk activities, or involve indirect or remote supervision should have a higher staff:pupil ratio. (to be determined by the provider)
+- a minimum of two members of staff should accompany a Category 1 visit, rising to three for Category 3 and 4 visits. - a first aider should accompany the visit.
+If first aid is available at the visit venue then there is no specific requirement for visit staff to be first aid trained, although this is dependent on the nature of the visit itself. - mixed groups of students should be accompanied by male and female members of staff.
+For Category 2 visits, if a member of the opposite sex is available at the visit venue then there is no specific requirement to have both male and female members of staff accompanying the visit. - visits that involve adventurous/high risk activities, or involve indirect or remote - supervision should have a higher staff:pupil ratio. (to be determined by the provider)